The Latest App Builder Product Release is available FREE for Beta Users

 So every potential short-term gain in speed you achieved in a 1-2 week time window is quickly lost in a 6-12 month window.
 And it doesn't stop there - it compounds further and further.
 All you did was dig yourself a hole in which you'll fall 6 months down the line.

-Technical debt acquired during the early stages of the project is the most dangerous.
-Since everything else builds on top of it, every mistake you make propagates and amplifies the problem throughout the project.
+Code debt acquired during the early stages of the project can make life difficult down the line.
+Because everything else builds on top of it, every mistake you make propagates and amplifies the problem throughout the project.

-Besides bad code, another thing that can be considered technical debt is choosing an inappropriate programming language.
+Besides bad code and infrastructure, another form of technical debt is choosing an inappropriate programming language.
 Even if your code is perfect, just by choosing C++ to create a website instead of Node, Python, or PHP - you instantly added a ton of technical debt.
 And that is because you're using a suboptimal solution for a given problem.

 The same situation happens when choosing frameworks.
 Any time you don't select an appropriate tool for your specific situation, you're slowing down your project and automatically adding technical debt to it.